CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 The committed-deal license comes with such benefits as a **welcome package**, which includes real-time training where we explain how to run a CluedIn project, and a **fixed price** for the license.
 In addition, you will automatically get 2 free CluedIn licenses for **development and test environments**.

-We recommend using 3 different environments:
+We recommend using three different environments:

 - **Development** – for your development team or partner customizing your CluedIn application.
 - **Test** – for your business users to validate the changes made by the development team.